 Center for Learning through Games and Simulations

-To celebrate Central Michigan University's third year of participation in Gen Con, the Center for Learning through Games and Simulations at CMU is cosplaying as CMU's original mascot, the Dragon!
+To celebrate Central Michigan University's fourth year of participation in Gen Con, the Center for Learning through Games and Simulations at CMU is cosplaying as CMU's original mascot, the Dragon!
 And now you can get a limited edition deck of fantasy playing cards bearing our new dragon design.

 Show your CMU pride and get your dragon deck today!
 Fire up chips!
 Proceeds from deck sales go to support the mission of the Center for Learning through Games and Simulations at Central Michigan University.